NaszvadiG/cim-xa/README.md

 USAGE:

-MODELS -- USING IDIORM ALONE OR IDIORM+PARIS: <a href="http://j4mie.github.io/idiormandparis/">See here</a>
+MODELS -- USING IDIORM ALONE OR IDIORM+PARIS: <a href="http://j4mie.github.io/idiormandparis/">See the Idiorm and Paris story here</a>

 CONTROLLERS AND VIEWS: